-- Maintain an open dialogue with the community regarding police-community relations. - Increase departmental efficiencies, both internally and externally. - Work with local mental health programs to find alternatives to hospitalization and/or arrest. - Continue our focus on reducing violent street level gun and gang crimes.
+- Increase staffing according to the COB 20 year master plan (published 2015). - Increase departmental efficiencies, both internally and externally. - Work with local mental health programs to find alternatives to hospitalization and/or arrest. - Continue our focus on reducing violent street level gun and gang crimes.